Maresis/Maresis/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Morgan Hunt and I'm majoring in the Bacholors of Science Computer Science Program.
+My name is Morgan Hunt and I'm majoring in the Bachelors of Science Computer Science Program.

-Below are projects I plan to work on this semester:
+## Planned Projects
 1. A medium complexity calculator.
-It should be able to perform all basic operations, and follow the appropriate order of operations.
+It should be able to perform all basic operation and follow the appropriate order of operations.
+I also want to include an appropriate GUI to navigate the calculator.
 2. I also want to make a simple base-n converter to practice some things with recursion.
+Ideally the program will evaluate recursive through how I calculate the conversions of base-10 to base-n numbers.
+I also home to include various different base-n number types.
+The goal in this project is to cement my understanding of base-n numbers and recursion.